- May 3, 2025

 What Are Trendlines?

-When a market is trending up, we expect to have impulse moves larger in length than the corrective declines against the trend.
-This shows that the demand is still high for the particular market.
+In an upward trending market, impulse moves are typically larger than the corrective declines that move against the trend.
+This indicates that demand remains high for that particular market.

 This graphic shows the typical uptrend in action.
 Large thrusting impulse moves with smaller corrections.